ZenJB/Capstone-Project-USArrests/README.md

 5) Urbanpopulation percentage has weak positive correlation with the rate of arrests for assault.
 6) Urbanpopulation percentage has almost no correlation with the rate of arrests for murder.This analysis concludes that the USArrests dataset can be meaningfully split into two dimensions/clusters showing the cities with higher and lower number of arrests per capita

-## Interpretation 2: From pca explained variance rations, we can deduce that two components explain over 85% of variance (0.62 + 0.24 = 0.86).
+## Interpretation 2: From pca explained variance ratios -
+we can deduce that two components explain over 85% of variance (0.62 + 0.24 = 0.86).
 And the other two components have relatively lower contribution to the variance within our data.
 However, lets use a graph to visually identify the number of components required

 ## Interpretation 3: From the biplot -
 Each point on a biplot is the projected observation, transformed from the original data.
 The importance of each feature is indicated by the length of the arrows on the biplot.
 This corresponds to the magnitude of the values in the eigenvectors.
 From this biplot, we see that Assault and UrbanPop are the most important features as the arrows to each of these dominate the biplot.